19hours/sg-statutes/Acts/Road Traffic Act.md

 [11/96]

+[Act 10 of 2017 wef 20/06/2017]

 ### Provision of specimen for analysis

 70\.—(1) In the course of an investigation whether a person arrested under section 69(5) has committed an offence under section 67 or 68, a police officer may, subject to the provisions of this section and section 71, require him —

-(a) to provide a specimen of his breath for analysis by means of a prescribed breath alcohol analyser; or
+(a) to provide a specimen of his breath for a breath test under this section; or

+[Act 10 of 2017 wef 20/06/2017]

 (b) to provide to a registered medical practitioner, at such place as may be determined by the police officer, a specimen of his blood for a laboratory test,

 [Act 28 of 2014 wef 01/02/2015]

-notwithstanding that he has been required to provide a specimen of his breath for a breath test under section 69(1).
+notwithstanding that he has been required to provide a specimen of his breath for a preliminary breath test.

 [11/96]

+[Act 10 of 2017 wef 20/06/2017]

 (2) A breath test under this section shall be conducted by a police officer and may be conducted either at or near the place where the arrest is made, or at a police station.